maglore9900/personal_Ollama_FAQ/README.md

       OLLAMA_LOAD_TIMEOUT        How long to allow model loads to stall before giving up (default "5m")
 ```

+## 7) Deciphering Ollama model names

+Great write up by the Epic Dev here: https://theepic.dev/kb/deciphering-ollama-model-names/

-## 7) Ok, I have a question, and none of the previous resources answer it
+## 8) Ok, I have a question, and none of the previous resources answer it

 Great, ok, you are more than welcome to ask it in the Ollama discord general chat or open a ticket in the Help channel.
 But first, ask yourself a few questions: